Leaf-Agriculture/docs/docs/alerts_overview.md

 ## About

-With Alerts you can be notified when something happens or changes instead of needing to repeatedly query for changes.
+With Alerts, you can be notified when something happens or changes instead of needing to repeatedly query for changes.
 Leaf Alerts support events that happen within Leaf and events that happen within supported 3rd party software.

 Webhooks are user-defined HTTP callbacks.
 You send us a server URL (the address of